OpenSOC/opensoc-streaming/OpenSOC-Alerts/readme.md

 ##Module Description

 This module enables telemetry alerts.
 It splits the mssage stream into two streams.
 The original message is emitted on the "message" stream.
 The corresponding alert is emitted on the "alerts" stream.
-The two are tied together through the alrts UUID.
+The two are tied together through the alerts UUID.

 ##Message Format